Elen6/wine-backend/README.md

 ## Description

-This project is intended for an online store, ordering wines.
+This project is intended for an online store, ordering and buying wines.
 It was built to help beginners who want to take the first  step in programming.